boazbk/tcs/lec_16_randomized_alg.md

 * The chance of winning the Massachusetts Mega Million lottery is one over $(75)^5\cdot 15$ which is roughly $2^{-35}$.
 So $2^{-1000}$ corresponds to winning the lottery about $300$ times in a row, at which point you might not care so much about your algorithm failing.

-* The chance for a U.S. resident to be struck by lightning is about $1/700000$ which corresponds about $2^{-45}$ chance that you'll be struck by lightning the  very second that you're reading this sentence (after which again you might not  care so much about the algorithm's performance).
+* The chance for a U.S. resident to be struck by lightning is about $1/700000$, which corresponds to about $2^{-45}$ chance that you'll be struck by lightning the  very second that you're reading this sentence (after which again you might not  care so much about the algorithm's performance).

 * Since the earth is about 5 billion years old, we can estimate the chance that an asteroid of the magnitude that caused the dinosaurs' extinction will hit us this very second to be about $2^{-60}$.
 It is quite likely that even a deterministic algorithm will fail if this happens.

 So, in practical terms, a probabilistic algorithm is just as good as a deterministic one.
-But it is still a theoretically fascinating question whether randomized algorithms actually yield more power, or is it the case that for any computational problem that can be solved by probabilistic algorithm, there is a deterministic algorithm with nearly the same performance.^[This question does have some significance to practice, since  hardware that generates  high quality randomness at speed is nontrivial to construct.]
+But it is still a theoretically fascinating question whether randomized algorithms actually yield more power, or whether is it the case that for any computational problem that can be solved by probabilistic algorithm, there is a deterministic algorithm with nearly the same performance.^[This question does have some significance to practice, since  hardware that generates  high quality randomness at speed is nontrivial to construct.]
 For example, we will see in [maxcutex](){.ref} that there is in fact a deterministic algorithm that can cut at least $m/2$ edges in an $m$-edge graph.
 We will discuss this question in generality   in  [chapmodelrand](){.ref}.
-For now, let us see a couple of  examples where randomization leads to algorithms that are better in some sense than what the known deterministic algorithms.
+For now, let us see a couple of  examples where randomization leads to algorithms that are better in some sense than the known deterministic algorithms.

 ### Solving SAT through randomization